Meetings

 6. How you’d like me to surface feedback

 You will be the only direct report who did this.
 It costs you five minutes.
-You get 90 days of reputational goodwill.
+You get ninety days of reputational goodwill.

 What to avoid

-• Don’t over-disclose.
-Personal details, family stress, salary gripes, old complaints about your previous manager.
-Wait six months.
+Don’t over-disclose.
+Personal details, family stress, salary gripes, complaints about your previous manager.
+Wait six months, minimum.

-• Don’t promise anything specific.
+Don’t promise anything specific.
 “I’ll have the full redesign done by Friday” is a commitment.
-Don’t make one in a meeting where you haven’t even calibrated what “done” means on this team.
+Don’t make one in a meeting where you haven’t even calibrated what “done” means here yet.

 For the weekly rhythm that turns first-1:1 goodwill into a promotion case, use the Manager 1:1 agenda.
 For the update format that runs through every 1:1, steal the Status update template.